3 Tips If You Feel Something Is Missing In Your Life.

 I wrote the blog because I struggled with it several years ago.
 The nagging feeling of soul hunger catalyzed me on a soul-searching journey to understand myself.

-It was a very confusing time because I had SO much to be grateful for.
-And yet, there was still something missing.
+It was a very confusing time because I had so much to be grateful for, yet something was still missing.

 The feeling that something is missing is a symptom arising from our true self or soul.